razorbjc/Maya-Tools-2018/README.md

 <br>Removes all namespaces.
 May need to be run multiple times for stacked namespaces

 <b>replaceTopo.py</b>
-<br>Can swap all objects of a certain topology with new geo(even if the object transforms have been lost/frozen).
+<br>Replaces all objects of a certain topology with new geo(even if the object transforms have been lost/frozen).
 Good for updating low-res/proxy trees, rocks, or woodplanks with high-res models for environments.
 <br> 1.
 Define an 'Old Mesh' which will be an example of object/topology you want to replace.
 <br> 2.
 Define a "New Mesh, which is what you want to replace the old meshes with.
 Should overlap in space with the 'Old Mesh"
 <br> 3.
 Define which target objects you want to replace, then hit 'Run'